runarsf/drop/README.rst

  -r Index      Remove list item.
  -a Content    Add an entry to the bottom of your list.
  			   Start content with '++' to add PRI tag.
  -p            Purge all completed tasks.
- 			   Creates backup file with the purged tasks.
+ 			   Creates a backup file with the purged tasks.
  -d            Deletes all completed tasks.
 Irreversible.
- -m            Merge list and list-backup, deleting backup.
+ -m            Merge list and list-backup, deleting the backup.
  -e Index      Toggle entry elevation.
 Add/remove PRI tag.